-Pro-democracy Candidates Make Election Gains In Statement To Beijing
+Pro-Democracy Candidates Make Election Gains In Statement To Beijing

 After months of protests, pro-democracy candidates in Hong Kong appeared on course to make major gains in local elections on Sunday in what many activists are calling a rebuke of Beijing.